 If you’re taking an over-the-counter medication, ask your doctor or pharmacist if there are “non-drowsy” versions of it you can use instead.
 It’s important to ask to make sure it won’t affect any other medications you’re taking.

 Your doctor can help you handle any fatigue you feel from prescription medications.
-She might:
+They might:

 - Change your medication

 - Tell you to take your medicine at a different time, like in the evening or before bed

 - Prescribe a medication to help you feel alert and awake